-Combine all the ingredients in a food processor and mix until the dough just begins to gather, about 45 seconds.
-Remove the dough to a floured surface and form it into a ball.
+Combine all ingredients in a food processor and mix until the dough just begins to gather, about 45 seconds.
+Remove the dough to a floured surface and form into a ball.
 You may at this point proceed with one of two methods:

 For a finer-textured crust: Wrap the dough in plastic wrap and chill for 1/2 hour.
 Place the chilled dough on a floured work surface and roll it out into a circle 2 inches larger than your 10-inch tart pan.
 Fit the dough in the pan and trim any excess.